 As you may have seen in my past discussions, I have a background in analytics.
 Analytics is crucial to any new plan or process as it will allow you to measure how you are doing against the plan that you set forward.
 Almost every company I interact with has some sort of analytics strategy.
 However, very few have the expertise to analyze commercial excellence effectively.
 Being able to do so will allow you to understand what parts of the strategy are working and which ones need to be adjusted.

-When I set out on this discussion, I was trying to help simplify a very important part of what companies do today as they go to market.
+When I set out on this discussion about commercial excellence, I was trying to help simplify a very important part of what companies do today as they go to market.
 They build and nurture leads into opportunities.
 They transact those opportunities through their ERP.
 But that gap between opportunity and invoicing is a black hole to many.

 It’s the task of a good partner in commercial excellence to make this more apparent, while also making it much more accessible for you, as their client.
 The objective?
 To combine the perfect process, people and technology for turning that “black hole” into a “slide” that quickly converts more and better opportunities into transactions.